 - Check out Jungle beach: This is a “secret beach” that can be found around the cove of Unawatuna beach.
 You will have to walk quite a distance to get there.
 However, we went on a Sunday and it was extremely busy – with locals and tourists.
 So not what we expected at all.
 But if you can make it during the week, it’s worth checking out.

 - Visit coconut tree hill in Mirissa: You may have seen the popular palm tree forest photo’s on instagram.
 You can find this forest on the far side of the Mirissa beach – about a 15 minute walk along the beaches (there are two smaller beaches along the way).
-It’s beautiful and very worth checking out.
+It’s beautiful and very worth checking out on your Sri Lanka 2 weeks itinerary.

 Last stop – Negombo (one night)

 Originally we were booked into a hotel in Colombo to spend our last night.
 We wanted to make sure that we were close to the airport for our flight the following day.
+So we decided to spend our last night of our 2 weeks in Sri Lanka in Colombo.
 Since the airport is named “Colombo international” we assumed that Colombo was the closest area to stay in.
 But as it turns out, we were quite wrong.
 During our trip we came across a couple that were heading back to Negombo.
 They told us that it’s a lot closer to the airport and a prettier area than Colombo.
 It’s a coastal town.

 Nevertheless we made the most of what was our last night in Sri Lanka.
-Our flight was late the next evening so we spent the day in Negombo, which was about a 25 minute tuk tuk ride away.
+We spent our last day in Negombo, which was about a 25 minute tuk tuk ride away since our flight was only late the next evening.
 Despite our encounter, Negombo seems to be a great spot to stay in if you want to be in close proximity to the airport.
 Just be sure to stay in Negombo itself – and NOT Wennapuwa.

 Getting around Sri Lanka

-Prior to arriving in Sri Lanka our plan was to use the train to get from place to place.
+Prior to arriving in Sri Lanka our plan was to use the train to travel between places.
 We were also quite excited to use the train since it’s a big part of the Sri Lanka experience.
 But ironically, we never ended up using the train at all.
-Since we will be travelling for a while, and I really don’t know how to “pack light,” we had a lot of luggage.
+Since we will be travelling for the next few months, and I really don’t know how to “pack light,” we had a lot of luggage.
 We were a little worried about finding space on the trains for us and our bags.

 Thankfully, Uber and taxis in Sri Lanka really aren’t that expensive.
+Uber was key to our Sri Lanka two week itinerary.
 While it did work out a lot more expensive than it would have had we taken the train, it was well worth not having the hassle of lugging our stuff around from station to station and place to place.
-Instead, we got taken from doorstep to doorstep.
-The convenience couldn’t be overstated enough.
+We got taken from doorstep to doorstep instead.
+The the extra cost is worth the convenience.
 Sure, if you’re backpackers, or pack lighter than us then the train shouldn’t be a problem.
 But if you’ve got big and heavy bags, then you might want to check Uber out.

 The rest of our time in Sri Lanka we mostly used the Tuk-tuks.
 They’re easy to use, convenient and you can find them just about anywhere.
 We also discovered the buses in Unawatuna which we used to get to Mirissa and Galle.
 The buses are very frequent – we didn’t ever have to wait longer than five minutes.
 However, finding a bus stop can be a little tricky.
 But, they’re cheap and you can purchase your ticket onboard.
 But if all else fails, use the tuk-tuks.